 Romania is a charming place and has been for a very long time.
-However, it seems that more people are starting to notice this historical, cultural, and downright beautiful country and need to know how to travel between Romanian cities.
+However, it seems that more people are noticing this historical, cultural, and downright beautiful country and need to know how to travel between Romanian cities.

-Of course, that means that you need to know a little more about it, especially in terms of how to get around.
+Of course, you need to know a little more about it, especially how to get around.
 Bucharest is the capital city, and it’s surprisingly energetic and vibrant!
-Packed with historical buildings to check out, including the Palatul Parlamentului and Curtea Veche Palace, a famous spot for where Vlad The Impaler ruled.
+Packed with historical buildings to check out, including the Palatul Parlamentului and Curtea Veche Palace, a famous spot where Vlad The Impaler ruled.

-When you’re visiting somewhere for the first time, it’s the ideal excuse to get out and explore.
+Visiting somewhere for the first time is the ideal excuse to get out and explore.
 If you’re heading to Bucharest, probably flying into the international airport, you should try to visit some nearby sights.
 One town that is definitely worth a visit is beautiful Brasov.

 Set in the imposing Carpathian Mountains, you’ll find that everyone talks about Brasov, and for a good reason!
 It’s a real tourism hotspot, growing in popularity even more.
 The Old Town is beautiful, and nature is breathtaking.
-It might even be that you’re starting your journey at Brasov, and you want to head over to Bucharest for a few days.
+It might even be that you’re starting your journey at Brasov and want to head to Bucharest for a few days.

-Whichever way around you’re doing it, how do you get from Brasov to Bucharest, and of course, back again?
+Whichever way you’re doing it, how do you get back from Brasov to Bucharest, and of course, back again?

 There is s 170km distance between the two locations, and no matter how you attempt to get there and back, the one-way journey will take around 2.5 hours, possibly more depending upon traffic.
 However, as you travel, you’ll see some of the most stunning scenery, which makes up for the time spent in transit!